jasonBirchall/template-deploy-jump/README.md

 You can now start running `fab` commands from your terminal.
 For convenience, the Docker image outputs the update command for you.

 `fab user:jasonBirchall aws:mojdsd config:./cloudformation/pvp2.yaml passwords:./cloudformation/pvp2-secrets.yaml environment:staging application:pvp2 update`

+*Please note: the config and secrets file path may differ depending on repository*

 Execute your `fab` command and then `exit` the image when complete.